xhaixhai/xhaixhai.github.io/index.md

 It was an amazing experience!

 ![](GOPR0649.JPG)
-*the picture shows no justice how beautiful Boracay is!*
+*this picture shows no justice how beautiful Boracay is!*

 ---